WolderLabs/Wolder/docs/decisions/0000-middleware-vs-dynamic-proxy.md

 ## Context

-Wolder aims to facilitate changes in generator plans through state caching optimization.
-It's assumed that Wolder implements caching during action dispatch, creating a consistent caching interface.
+A primary goal of Wolder is to allow easily changing the generator code, and then quickly re-running the generator to see what influence that change has on the output.
+State caching of action inputs and outputs is an important optimization so that only actions affected by a data or code change need to be re-run.
+It's assumed that Wolder implements caching during action invocation, creating a consistent caching interface.
 This approach is influenced by Microsoft's durable task library.
-The challenge lies in selecting a dispatch and caching method that offers clarity and ease of use for developers.
+The challenge lies in selecting an invocation and caching method that offers clarity and ease of use for developers.

 ## Decision Drivers